The Big Four Banks: Which is the best one for investors in 2023?

 And third, it remains to be seen how many of these customers who took out loans at record low rates can cope with such high interest rates.

-Remember that the RBA’s cash rate has grown by more 3%, 50% more than the typical serviceability buffer banks use when considering new applicants.
+Remember that the RBA’s cash rate has grown by more than 3%, 50% more than the typical serviceability buffer banks use when considering new applicants.
 Many banks have gone even further.

 The Silicon Valley Bank (SVB) collapse has added a further spanner into the works.